metalctrlshiftv/metalctrlshiftv/README.md

 ###

-<p align="center">usually with friends but feel free to interact with me if you want !</p>
+<p align="center">usually with friends but feel free to interact with me if you want ! unless if i state that i do not want to be interacted with</p>

 ###